exakat/exakat/docs/Annex.rst

 * :ref:`Methods with the same name as their class will not be constructors in a future version of PHP; %s has a deprecated constructor <old-style-constructor>`
 * :ref:`Non-static method A\:\:B() should not be called statically <non-static-methods-called-in-a-static>`
 * :ref:`Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
 You should always use __construct() in new code. <old-style-constructor>`
+* :ref:`Only variable references should be returned by reference <no-literal-for-reference>`
 * :ref:`Only variable references should be returned by reference <no-reference-for-ternary>`
 * :ref:`Only variables can be passed by reference <only-variable-for-reference>`
 * :ref:`Only variables should be passed by reference <typehinted-references>`